 Cyclists Hub is supported by its readers.
 We may receive a commission if you buy products using our links.All content on Cyclists Hub is written by humans, not robots.
 Learn More

-Incolor Intropy Speedster is proof of China’s growing reputation in the world of high-performance bicycles.
-Incolor positions it as a serious competitor to Western cycling giants like Specialized, Cervélo, Trek, and others.
-In this article, you will learn its key technical specifications and what people who have already ridden it think about it.
+Incolor Speedster is proof of China’s growing reputation in the world of high-performance bicycles.
+Incolor positions it as a serious competitor to Western cycling giants such as Specialized, Cervélo, and Trek.
+In this article, we’ll cover its key technical specifications and what people who have already ridden it think about it.

 Design and Geometry

 I am a big fan of Speedster’s looks.
-I like its distinctive, refined appearance, curved shapes, and attention to detail.
+It features a distinctive, refined appearance with curved shapes and careful attention to detail.
 It stands out not only from Chinese road frames but also from Western ones.
-Its design aims to reduce the frontal area for improved aerodynamics.
+Its design aims to reduce frontal area for improved aerodynamics.
 However, compared to the recently unveiled Colnago Y1R, which appears even thinner from the front, the Speedster’s profile feels more robust.

-The smooth connection of the dropped rear seat stays with the seat tube is another key design element.
-Intropy claims this feature improves aerodynamics and absorbs road vibrations to improve comfort, but its rear end looks stiff from the photos.
+The smooth connection between the dropped rear seat stays and the seat tube is another key design element.
+Incolor claims this feature improves aerodynamics and absorbs road vibrations for improved comfort, but its rear end appears stiff in the photos.
 The carbon fiber construction might provide some compliance.

-The geometry chart suggests the bike offers a balance between reach, stack, and wheelbase, making it capable of maintaining an aggressive racing position while preserving comfort.
-The short stack height allows for an aerodynamic posture, while the proportional reach ensures stability and control.
-The wheelbase, varying across sizes, supports handling that works for both criteriums and longer rides.
+The geometry chart suggests the bike achieves a balance of reach, stack, and wheelbase, allowing it to maintain an aggressive racing position while preserving comfort.
+The short stack height enables an aerodynamic posture, while the proportional reach ensures stability and control.
+The wheelbase, varying across sizes, supports handling that is suitable for both criteriums and longer rides.
 Check out the following geometry chart:

 Aerodynamics

-Intropy Speedster became the first Chinese bicycle brand to undergo real-world testing at the SSEH Wind Tunnel Laboratory in Silverstone, UK.
-The R&D team compared the aerodynamic performance of the Intropy Speedster with the Specialized Tarmac SL8 at a simulated speed of 45 km/h.
+The Incolor Speedster became the first Chinese bicycle to undergo real-world testing at the SSEH Wind Tunnel Laboratory in Silverstone, UK.
+The R&D team compared the aerodynamic performance of the Incolor Speedster with the Specialized Tarmac SL8 at a simulated speed of 45 km/h.
 Here are their key findings:

-- At 45 km/h, the Intropy Speedster showed 3W less wind resistance on average than the Specialized Tarmac SL8, with or without a rider.
+- At 45 km/h, the Incolor Speedster showed an average of 3W less wind resistance than the Specialized Tarmac SL8, with or without a rider.

-- This results in the Intropy Speedster being 0.12 km/h faster, translating to 21 seconds saved over 100 km.
+- This results in the Incolor Speedster being 0.12 km/h faster, saving 21 seconds over 100 km.
 At 36 km/h, the advantage becomes 0.09 km/h, saving 27 seconds over the same distance.

 The team used Computational Fluid Dynamics (CFD) to analyze airflow and wind resistance.
 Their research showed that, at a bicycle’s specific Reynolds Number, the width of a cross-section impacts wake size more than its shape.
 Simply increasing the tubing’s aspect ratio did not reduce drag and only added unnecessary weight.

-To balance aerodynamics and weight, Intropy designed a lightweight frame that minimizes windward area.
+To balance aerodynamics with weight, Incolor designed a lightweight frame that minimizes windward area.
 This achieves aerodynamic performance that is close to that of traditional aero road bikes.
-They widened the lower section of the seat tube by 32 mm and shifted it back by 10 mm.
-Based on CFD analysis, this improved integration with the rear wheel reduced resistance by about 10%.
+They widened the lower section of the seat tube by 32 mm and moved it back by 10 mm.
+According to CFD analysis, this improved integration with the rear wheel reduced resistance by about 10%.

-The downtube of the Intropy Speedster measures just 42 mm, making it narrower than many aero road bikes.
-It also features a custom aerodynamic water bottle kit with a wrap-around cage, which theoretically solves the issue of bottle instability.
+The downtube of the Incolor Speedster measures just 42 mm, making it narrower than many aero road bikes.
+It also features a custom aerodynamic water bottle kit with a wrap-around cage, which theoretically addresses the issue of bottle instability.
 Trek took a similar approach with the Madone Gen 8.
 Thanks to their aero bottles, Trek claims the Gen 8 is faster than the Gen 7.

 The aerodynamic bottle kit saves up to 8W compared to a standard water bottle.
-The SS version offers this aero bottle kit as an option, while the SS+ version includes it as standard.
+The SR version offers this aero bottle kit as an option, while the SR+ version includes it as standard.

-The Intropy Speedster also comes with the AEROWAV integrated handlebar, weighing only 330 grams.
-Its thinnest section is 17 mm.
-The handlebar features a 12.5 mm flare angle, improving grip alignment with the brakes, while the ends rise by 20 mm.
-This design enhances ergonomics and reduces resistance, saving 2-3W.
+The Incolor Speedster also comes with the AEROWAV integrated handlebar, weighing only 330 grams.
+Its thinnest section measures 17 mm.
+The handlebar features a 12.5 mm flare angle, improving grip alignment for the brakes, while the ends rise by 20 mm.
+This design enhances ergonomics and reduces resistance, saving 2–3W.
 It’s great to see such concrete data, as it’s not common to get aero data for Chinese-made road handlebars.

-The Intropy Speedster achieves a windward area of 626.46 cm².
+The Incolor Speedster achieves a windward area of 626.46 cm².
 This is 3.2% smaller than the Cervelo S5, a purely aerodynamic frame, and 1.7% smaller than the Specialized Tarmac SL8.
-In final CFD simulations, the SPEEDSTER reduced wind resistance by an average of 4.5W at 45 km/h compared to the Tarmac SL8, coming within 1.6W of the Cervelo S5.
+In final CFD simulations, the Speedster reduced wind resistance by an average of 4.5W at 45 km/h compared to the Tarmac SL8, coming within 1.6W of the Cervelo S5.

 Balancing Aerodynamics and Stiffness

-To achieve aerodynamics and exceptional stiffness, Intropy used high-grade carbon fiber and advanced layup techniques.
-Over six months, the team refined the frame design 14 times.
+To achieve aerodynamic performance and exceptional stiffness, Incolor used high-grade carbon fiber and advanced layup techniques.
+Over six months, the team iterated on the frame design 14 times.
 They used Finite Element Analysis (FEA) and real-world testing to identify areas that needed reinforcement.

-You might also be interested in the Incolor Intropy Spectre concept triathlon bike.
+You might also be interested in the Incolor Spectre concept triathlon bike.

 Aerowav Carbon Wheelset